Jabel Mukaber: Arab-Israeli conflict

 'A depressing slum with garbage spilling over from dumpsters all over the streets, with no playgrounds and no green areas, with a shortage of classrooms and kindergartens, with one high school for boys which was opened only two years ago after 20-year pleadings from the residents.
 They pay taxes to the state and property tax to the municipality, but don’t seem to be getting anything visible in return. .'

+Archaeology

+Numerous Jewish burial caves, dating from the Second Temple period, have been found in the neighborhood.
+Most of them follow patterns typical of the period, including kokhim.
+In 2007, a particular burial cave with kokhim was discovered, displaying charcoal graffiti on its walls.
+The graffiti appeared to depict the names of the deceased, including the name Yismael (ישמעאל), a name commonly found among Jews of that era.

 Landmarks

 A Tolerance Monument sculpted by Czesław Dźwigaj in collaboration with Michal Kubiak is situated on a hill marking the divide between Jewish East Talpiot and Arab Jabel Mukaber, standing opposite the United Nations headquarters in Jerusalem in a park near Goldman Promenade.
 Unveiled in Jerusalem in 2008, it was funded by Polish businessman Aleksander Gudzowaty as a symbol to promote peace in the Israeli–Palestinian conflict.